Topolectric circuits: Theory and construction: Topolectric nodal semimetals

 ~ Next we construct a 3D Weyl semimetal (WSM) by stacking 2D Chern insulators in the $z$-direction in a translationally invariant fashion.
 The resulting Hamiltonian in the momentum space then reads as

 where $t_z$ denotes the interlayer hopping amplitude in the $z$ direction.
 The global phase diagram of this model has been reported in Refs.~\cite{chen-song, slager-juricic-roy:PRX}, which we do not discuss here in details.
 Conveniently, we set $t=t_0=1$, $m=2$ and $t_z=2.5$ for the rest of the discussion.
 For this set of parameters the system supports a WSM, with two Weyl nodes located at ${\bf k}^\star=(0,0,\pm \cos^{-1}(4/5))$.
 The two Weyl nodes represent the bandgap closing points for the collection of Chern insulators stacked in the direction connecting them, and the zero-energy states associated with each Chern insulator layer ultimately constitute the Fermi arc surface states.
 In the surface Brillouin zone on the $(k_j,k_z)$ plane the Fermi arc connects two Weyl points at $k^\star_z=\pm \cos^{-1}(4/5)$ and placed along the $k_j=0$ line, where $j=x$ or $y$~\cite{Armitage-RMP, krempa:review, slager-juricic-roy:Fermiarc}.
 In the real space, the Fermi arc occupies the $xz$ and $yz$ planes.
 Next we demonstrate these features in a circuit realization of the WSM.
+The existing literature reporting topolectric circuit realizations of WSM is concerned with systems possessing an \emph{even} number of pairs of Weyl nodes~\cite{lee-commphys2018, rafi-njp2020, r-li-arxiv2019, ylu-prb2019, luo-research-2018}.
+By contrast, here we demonstrate circuit realization of the minimal WSM, supporting only two Weyl points, by stacking layers of 2D Chern insulators.

-The circuit construction of the WSM follows the spirit of stacked SSH chain, shown in Fig.~\ref{fig:stackedSSH}(a).
+The circuit construction of the WSM follows the spirit of a stacked SSH chain, shown in Fig.~\ref{fig:stackedSSH}(a).
 To engineer a WSM we couple layers of Chern circuits, schematically shown in Fig.~\ref{Fig:Chern-lat}, by capacitor connections with capacitance $t_z$.
-The construction of the Weyl topoelectric circuit is not shown here explicitly.
+The construction of the Weyl topolectric circuit is not shown here explicitly.
 The numerical computation of the on-resonance impedance ($Z$) shows a strong localization on the $xz$ and $yz$ surfaces, see Fig.~\ref{fig:Weylsemimetal}.
-Selective surface localization therefore bears the signature of the Fermi arc surface states, in turn confirming the realization of a 3D WSM in a topoelectric circuit.
+Selective surface localization therefore bears the signature of the Fermi arc surface states, in turn confirming the realization of a 3D WSM in a topolectric circuit.